Alimir/wp-ulike/readme.txt

 </code>

 == Changelog ==

+= 4.2.1 =
+* Fixed: An issue in database tables.
+* Fixed: An issue with user IP method.

 = 4.2.0 =
 * Added: New algorithms to make essential queries more faster and flexible.
 (New Metadata Table)